MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/coaching.md

 #### Reduce coattended meetings

-Meetings where an employee and their manager are both attending can signify  a lack of delegation.
+Meetings where you and your direct report are both attending can signify a lack of delegation.
 These meetings are a good starting point to deciding what decisions can be delegated to reduce coattendance.
 Use the following as a reference to get started:

 * Identify meetings that are attended by a manager and an employee that reports directly to that manager.
-* Request that when possible the manager delegates the decision rights for that work stream to the employee who is also attending.
+* Request that when possible you delegate decision rights for that work stream to your direct report who is also attending.
 * Recap these delegated decisions during recurring 1:1s where further coaching can be practiced.

 ## Related topic